I learnt 7 languages to help as many customers as I can in my job

 Being in a lively, close-knit family of seven had also made me comfortable with interacting with others.
 I’ve always loved meeting new people and over time, my curiosity about the world beyond my home grew stronger.

 One of my sisters has been an early childhood educator for 10 years now.
-With many of her students being Chinese, she took pains to master the Chinese language and Hokkien, the Chinese dialect, to better communicate with them.
+With many of her students being Chinese, she took pains to master the Chinese language and the Chinese dialect Hokkien to better communicate with them.

 During a family holiday many years ago, we met an older Chinese woman who was stuck in the elevator of the hotel where we stayed.